 Stimulated by Jeong et al, and Huang et al.

 I am highlighting 2 papers.
-The first listed above, and most recent, raises some interesting points, but the second paper, from last year is more interesting.
-I reviewed the latter for Pain Medicine, and then when it was published, I found that I could not access the full text.
-I wanted to highlight it on this blog at the time but was not able to access it until it was much later.
+The first listed above is most recent and raises some interesting points, but the second paper, which is from last year, is more important from my perspective.
+I reviewed the latter for the journal Pain Medicine, and then when it was published, I found that I could not access the full text.
+I wanted to highlight it on this blog at the time but was not able to access it until much later.
 So, in short, I am using this first paper from last week as an excuse to return to one I missed.

 Have you heard of acupotomy?

 Well, it is a rather surgical form of acupuncture that uses needles shaped like small chisels.
 The needles used in this study were 0.75mm in diameter and 80mm in length, and they were inserted after skin anaesthesia with Emla cream.

 For comparison, a 21G green hypodermic needle, typically used to take a blood sample, is just over 0.8mm in diameter.

 The insertion sites were described as 20-30mm away from the spinous process (SP) – presumably this was lateral to the SP.
 The needles were inserted 50-60mm, manipulated and immediately removed.
 The levels targeted were based on symptoms and the level of a herniated disc seen on MRI.
 At first, I thought the intention was to somehow directly target the extruded disc material, but thankfully I do not think that was the case.
 If the needles were inserted in a paramedian sagittal plane, 20-30mm lateral to the SP should be comfortably wide of the central canal.
 50-60mm depth would reach the level of the facet joint or lamina, or fractionally beyond, but probably not deep enough to reach a nerve root.